-HLTH 10 Principles of Nutrition 54 lecture hours
+HLTH 10 Principles of Nutrition 3 units

 In-depth study of nutrients and their functions, chemical composition of foods and their utilization in the body.
 Course topics such as weight loss, sports nutrition, food safety, the diet-disease relationship, global nutrition, and individual's nutritional needs throughout the life cycle are emphasized.
 Course includes assessment of the student's own nutritional health.
-Functions of nutrients in the human body.
-Nutritional needs of individuals through their life cycle, food choice determinants, effects of cooking and processing, role and safety of food additives, and meal planning guidelines.
-Not open for credit to students with credit in FCS 10.